coinspark/php-OP_RETURN/README.txt

 ---------------
 v2.0 - 12 May 2015
 * Added functions for general storage and retrieval of data in the blockchain
-* Now uses Bitcoin Core's JSON-RPC API (bitcoin-cli still an option), so also supports Windows
+* Now uses Bitcoin Core JSON-RPC API (bitcoin-cli still an option), so supports Windows

 v1.0.2 - 9 December 2014
 * Now really fixed that issue (fixed typo in the fix!)